jamiw1/reCONSTRUCT/README.md

 	- Neck
 	- Face

+> [!IMPORTANT]
-It is easy to add new custom Enums, but remember to keep each value different!
-This ensures that no custom Enum can be equal to a different custom Enum.
+> It is easy to add new custom Enums, but remember to keep each value different!
+> This ensures that no custom Enum can be equal to a different custom Enum.

 Creating the cosmetic object is not difficult.
 Ensure you have the static data for the cosmetic located somewhere and available in the script.
 We set the default module to be CosmeticData, but feel free to change the location and require it in some other way.